cloudmesh-community/book/chapters/rest/rest.md

 ## Overview of REST

-Test short refid.
-This should bring up the [python intro](#s-python-intro).
-This should bring up the [graphql](#s-graphql).

-This section is accompanied by a video about REST.
+This section is accompanied by a video about REST in which we present some additional information.

 [![Video](images/video.png) REST 36:02](https://youtu.be/xjFuA6q5N_U)